 Treatments for geographic atrophy

-While there is currently no approved treatment for geographic atrophy, there are several promising treatments in clinical trials.
-BrightFocus is funding several innovative research into new drugs and ways to manage and treat this complex form of AMD.
-Learn more about the research we fund and clinical trial information.
+The first treatment for geographic atrophy was approved in February 2023; there are several other promising treatments in clinical trials.
+BrightFocus is funding innovative research into new drugs and ways to manage and treat this complex form of AMD.

 Geographic atrophy and mental health